metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 ## Lions @ Broncos

 Broncos committing wholeheartedly to the running game, with Melvin Gordon and Javonte Williams seeing a good number of touches.
 It's working though.
 Denver might have the best running back tandem in the league, perhaps even better than Cleveland's.

+Vic Fangio playing some horribly predictive prevent defense with most of the fourth quarter remaining.
+I know you're up by three touchdowns, but against competent offenses, the Broncos may well be surrendering that lead when the game ends.